jumpinjackie/vscode-map-preview/README.md

 # Caveats/Limitations

- * The data you are previewing must be convertible to [Web Mercator](http://wiki.openstreetmap.org/wiki/EPSG:3857), in order to properly overlay against any of the provided base map layers.
+ * The data you are previewing must be transformable to [EPSG:3857 (Web Mercator) coordinates](http://wiki.openstreetmap.org/wiki/EPSG:3857), in order to properly overlay against any of the provided base map layers.
+If that previous sentence didn't make much sense, the data you are previewing should be in latitude/longitude (known as EPSG:4326) or some other coordinate system that [has an EPSG code representation](http://epsg.io/)
  * Will probably choke on really large data files (this extension is really meant for quick-and-dirty previews of small files and snippets)